 Andante Tour 3 (72 hours): €15

 Porto Card: A Porto Card includes 11 free museums and discounts on a number of atttractions and activities.
-Here are the prices (with / without public transport):
+Here are the prices (without / with public transport):

 Comparing cards with a sample itinerary

 Let’s say you have 24 hours in Porto, and want to visit three attractions – Palácio da Bolsa (Stock Exchange Palace), Clérigos, and Casa da Música (Music House).
-While none of these attractions is free, they all have 50% discount with Porto Card.
+While none of these attractions is free, there’s a 50% admission discount with Porto Card.
 You may also want to use the metro to and from the airport and to and from Casa da Música.
 We did the math for you.

 Palácio da Bolsa: €9

 Casa da Música: €10